slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On present

+*'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 You will die soon.
 Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
 If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
 Just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.